roleplay ai chatbot

 A useful way to think about roleplay ai chatbot.

-Search results are full of thin pages that say the same thing.
-These notes are meant to help you decide whether this kind of AI companion chat actually matches what you came looking for.
+Search results often recycle the same lines.
+These notes help you decide whether this kind of companion chat is actually what you were looking for.

 Who roleplay ai chatbot is really for